AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 The content of the message is defined in the lower section of the delivery configuration window.

 Messages are sent in HTML or text format by default, according to recipient preference.
 We recommend creating content in both formats to ensure that messages can be correctly displayed in any mail system.
-For more on this, refer to [Selecting message formats](#selecting-message-formats).
+For more on this, refer to [Select message formats](#selecting-message-formats).

 * To import an HTML content, use the **[!UICONTROL Open]** button.
 You can also paste the source code directly into the **[!UICONTROL Source]** sub-tab.

-  If you are using the [Digital Content Editor](../../web/using/about-campaign-html-editor.md) (DCE), refer to [Selecting a content template](../../web/using/use-case--creating-an-email-delivery.md#step-3---selecting-a-content).
+  If you are using the [Digital Content Editor](../../web/using/about-campaign-html-editor.md) (DCE), refer to [Select a content template](../../web/using/use-case--creating-an-email-delivery.md#step-3---selecting-a-content).

   >[!IMPORTANT]
   >